-- 1/4 tsp ground cinnamon
+- 1/4 teaspoon cinnamon (ground)

-1. Preheat the oven to 350°F
+- Preheat the oven to 350 F

-- Using a small paring knife, gently cut around the core of the apple starting from the top of the apple to remove the inner core and seeds from the apple.
-Be sure to remove all seeds and any stringy firm parts while keeping the bottom in tact.
-Stand the apple up on a baking sheet with the cored portion up.
+- Using a small paring knife, gently cut around the core of the apple starting from the top to remove the inner core and seeds.
+Be sure to remove all the seeds and any stringy, firm parts while keeping the bottom intact.

-3. Next, in a small dish, combine the raisins, brown sugar, and cinnamon.
-Gently stir the ingredients together to combine them well.
-Then, using a small spoon, fill each cavity in the apples with about 1 Tablespoon of the raisin mixture.
+- In a small bowl, combine the raisins, brown sugar, and cinnamon.
+Gently stir the ingredients together until they are well combined.

+- Using a small spoon, fill each apple cavity with about 1 tablespoon of the raisin mixture.

 - After about 20 minutes, check the apples for doneness by piercing them with a fork or sharp knife.
 If the apples are tender, remove them from the oven.
-If not, continue baking for five minute increments until they are completely done.
+If not, continue baking in 5-minute increments until they are completely done.

 These baked apples are absolutely delicious when eaten alone right out of the oven.
 It makes for quick and a relatively healthy dessert.